Funding

 There are various ways your graduate education in medieval studies may be financially supported.
+Applicants to the MA program will be considered for graduate assistantships if they request funding in their application.
 Continuing students may apply annually by the February 1 deadline for graduate assistantship funding for the following year.
-There are also additional opportunities for travel and research support, including the Tashjian Study Fellowship and the Conference Exchange Grant.
+There are also additional opportunities for travel and research support with the Tashjian Study Fellowship.
 Students can also apply for reimbursement for expenses associated with conferences or research at the Newberry Library in Chicago.

-The Medieval Institute customarily employs teaching assistants as instructors or co-instructors of MDVL 2000: Voices of the Middle Ages in the fall and spring semesters.
-Teaching assistantships are usually awarded to students in good academic standing who are continuing in the master's program.
+The Medieval Institute customarily employs graduate assistants as instructors or co-instructors of MDVL 2000: Medieval Encounters: Voices from the Past in the fall and spring semesters.
+Graduate assistantships are usually awarded to students in good academic standing who are continuing in the master's program.

 Application Process